EngreitzLab/variant-flowfish/README.md

     AmpliconID                  Arbitrary name of the amplicon
-    AmpliconSeq                 Full genomic sequence to align to GuideSpacer                 Spacer sequence of the gRNA around which to quantify edits (no PAM) QuantificationWindowStart   Zero-based coordinate [) with respect to the start of the amplicon QuantificationWindowEnd     Zero-based coordinate [) with respect to the start of the amplicon
+    AmpliconSeq                 Full genomic sequence to align to GuideSpacer                 Spacer sequence of the gRNA around which to quantify edits (no PAM) QuantificationWindowStart   Zero-based coordinate [) with respect to the start of the amplicon for quantifying reference allele
+    QuantificationWindowEnd     Zero-based coordinate [) with respect to the start of the amplicon for quantifying reference allele

 To do:  Add additional parameters here to control the crispresso2 quantification window.